michael-spengler/starting-with-typescript/responses/install-nodejs.md

 # Install NodeJS

+First of all: **Congratulations** for reaching this point.
+Keep the vibes and get ready for the next step.

-You can download and install Git from this link: https://nodejs.org/en/.
+You can download and install Git from this link: https://nodejs.org/.

 This will automatically also install the Node Package Manager (NPM).